auth0-training/labs-vscode-extension/README.md

 # Auth0 VSCode Extension

-A Visial Studio Code extension that provides a rich IDE experience for setting up your Auth0 integration, and deploying changes to your Auth0 account.
+A Visual Studio Code extension that provides a rich IDE experience for setting up your Auth0 integration, and deploying changes to your Auth0 account.

 ## Requirements